mabehrendt/AQuA/readme.md

-## AQuA - Combining Experts’ and Non-Experts’ Views To Assess Deliberation Quality in Online Discussions Using LLMs
+## AQuA 🌊 - Combining Experts’ and Non-Experts’ Views To Assess Deliberation Quality in Online Discussions Using LLMs
-`AQuA`, an ``**A**dditive deliberative **Qu**ality score with **A**dapters'', is a metric for assessing the quality of individual comments in online discussions based on
+`AQuA 🌊`, an ``**A**dditive deliberative **Qu**ality score with **A**dapters'', is a metric for assessing the quality of individual comments in online discussions based on
 Adapter predictions for individual deliberative quality indices.
-This repository contains the code to translate an English dataset to German and calculate `AQuA` scores for each entry.
+This repository contains the code to translate an English dataset to German and calculate `AQuA 🌊` scores for each entry.

 ## BibTeX Citation
-If you use the `AQuA` score in a scientific publication, we would appreciate using the following citations:
+If you use the `AQuA 🌊` score in a scientific publication, we would appreciate using the following citations:

 ```
 @article{behrendt2024aqua,